Selfworth

 Why most self-esteem exercises don't stick

-Here's the uncomfortable thing nobody mentions: a lot of popular self-esteem advice has been studied, and some of it quietly makes sensitive people feel worse.
-In a well-known experiment, people with low self-esteem who repeated the positive statement "I am a lovable person" ended up feeling *worse* than those who didn't (Wood et al., 2009).
-The statement was too far from what they believed, so their mind argued back, and the argument won.
+A lot of popular self-esteem advice has been studied, and there's no good evidence the most popular move, repeating upbeat self-statements, actually helps the people who reach for it most.
+In a well-known experiment, people with low self-esteem who repeated the line "I am a lovable person" ended up feeling worse than those who didn't (Wood et al., 2009).
+A later study (Flynn & Bordieri, 2020) didn't reproduce that worse-feeling result, and it found no benefit either.
+The honest read is quieter than "they backfire": when a statement is too far from what you believe, your mind argues back, and at best the words just sit there hollow.

 That's the pattern with anything built on good vibes alone.
 Affirmations, vision boards, hype playlists.
 They feel nice for a minute, then the gap between the slogan and your actual experience reopens.
 If you've ever wondered why affirmations make you feel worse, this is the mechanism.